deepbiolab/advanced-python-techniques-project-starter/README.md

 ## Overview

-At a high-level, you'll create Python code that implements a command-line tool to inspect and query a dataset of NEOs and their close approaches to Earth.
+you'll create Python code that implements a command-line tool to inspect and query a dataset of NEOs and their close approaches to Earth.

 Concretely, you'll have to read data from both a CSV file and a JSON file, convert that data into structured Python objects, perform filtering operations on the data, limit the size of the result set, and write the results to a file in a structured format, such as CSV or JSON.